Xild076/LSDAI/README.md

 - `content.py`: Facilitates content extraction and organization for analysis.
 - `speech.py`: Implements speech analysis, particularly focusing on the quality and clarity of spoken words.
 - `speed.py`: Provides functionality for calculating and analyzing the speed of speech.
-- `api_key.txt`: A text file containing the necessary API keys for accessing external services (Paid OpenAI Key)
+- `api_key.encrypted`: A text file containing the necessary API keys for accessing external services (Paid OpenAI Key)

 ## Key Features